 Your Assessment Session

-Your first session, called an "Initial Assessment" will involve going through why you feel you need counselling and whether or not this is the right place for you right now.
+Your Assessment Session sounds more scary than what it actually is!
+It will involve going through why you feel you need counselling and whether or not this is the right place for you right now.
 This can be done online or face to face in the Counselling Room.
-It lasts for 90 minutes (1 hour 30mins) but we can go for as long as you feel comfortable, there is no pressure to have to fill that entire time.
+It lasts for 60 minutes but there is no pressure to have to fill that entire time.
 It is a great way for you to get a feel of how I work, ask any questions and go over things such as cost, confidentiality and note taking.
 I will be filling out a form with you during this assessment which will be covering all of these areas.
-This form stays securely in your file, and does not get passed on to anyone.
+This form stays securely in your file.
 You can also see your file whenever you like.

 What a session will look like

 Your sessions will always take place in the Counselling room, unless it has been pre-planned to have sessions online or outside the building by the River Dart which may involve walking and talking, or sitting on a bench outside.
 Sessions can also take place at your college or school privately in a designated room.
 This would not take place without your permission, and would also involve planning and discussion beforehand.

 You do not have to bring anything apart from an open mind.